 The EUA authority allows FDA to help strengthen the nation’s public health protections against CBRN threats by facilitating the availability and use of MCMs needed during public health emergencies.

 Advanced manufacturing technologies can improve drug quality, address shortages of medicines, and speed time-to-market.

 Get the latest COVID-19 response updates from FDA.

-MCM-related and emergency preparedness and response topics, including Ebola, monkeypox, antimicrobial resistance, and more.
+MCM-related and emergency preparedness and response topics, including Ebola, mpox, antimicrobial resistance, and more.

 Office of Counterterrorism and Emerging Threats

 OCET provides leadership, coordination, and oversight for FDA’s national and global health security, counterterrorism, and emerging threats portfolios.